mockoon/mockoon/CONTRIBUTING.md

 ### Run the application in dev mode

 - Run `npm install`.
-- Run `npm run dev:app` and `npm run dev:electron`.
+- Run `npm run serve:app` and `npm run serve:electron`.

-You will get auto reload on both Angular and Electron applications.
+You will get hot reload on both Angular and Electron applications.

 ### Build and package the application for production